-The student is required to provide all of the following documentation at least 4 weeks before the start of the Clinical Rotations:
+The student is required to provide all of the following documentation at least 4 weeks prior to the start of the Clinical Rotations:

-- 1. A brief resume (no more than a page long) This will serve as a brief introduction of yourself to the hospital administration and preceptors - 2.
-USMLE Step 1 Score Report - 3.
-Completed Application for Liability Insurance - 4.
-Certificate of Immunization with a physical exam: completed by a licensed physician - 5.
-Proof of Personal Health Insurance Coverage: Not provided by the school - 6.
-Emergency contact information - 7.
-Signed student clinical contract. - 8.
-Proof of CPR certification Level C - 9.
-Completion of the Pre-Clinical Workshop orientation
+- 1. A brief resume (no more than a page long) This will serve as a brief introduction of yourself to the hospital administration and preceptors

+- 2. USMLE Step 1 Score Report

+- 3. Completed Application for Liability Insurance

+- 4. Certificate of Immunization with physical: Completed by a licensed physician

+- 5. Proof of Personal Health Insurance Coverage: Not provided by the school

+- 6. Emergency contact details

+- 7. Signed student clinical contract.

+- 8. Proof of CPR certification Level C

+- 9. Completion of the Pre-Clinical Workshop